News

 Read more

-In the second meeting of 2013, in mid-March, 28 grants were awarded to foreign publishers of Dutch literature.
-The awarded translation grants are intended for the translation of Dutch fiction (9), graphic novels (3), children’s books (1), non-fiction (10) and poetry (5).
-In total € 126,555 has been granted for the translation of the following titles:
+As a result of the first meeting of 2023, 40 grants were awarded to foreign publishers of Dutch literature.
+The translation grants are intended for the translation of Dutch fiction, children’s books, non-fiction and poetry.
+In total € 125.370 has been granted for the translation of the following titles:

 Read more

-Erasmus and Spinoza will soon be published in an Italian and an Albanian translation respectively, Benny Lindelauf will be published in America and Annie M.G.
-Schmidt in South Africa and Hungary.
-In the first meeting of 2013 in mid-February, 34 grants were awarded to foreign publishers of Dutch literature.
-The awarded translation grants are not only intended for the translation of non-fiction (9) and (illustrated) children’s books (12), but also for theatre (1), fiction (9) and poetry (3).
-In total € 95,855 has been granted for the translation of the following titles:
+As a result of the first meeting of 2023, 52 grants were awarded to foreign publishers of Dutch literature.
+The translation grants are intended for the translation of Dutch fiction, children’s books, non-fiction and poetry.
+In total € 136.111 has been granted for the translation of the following titles:

 Read more